Funding Opportunities: Gift vs. Grant Determination Process and Indicator Checklist

 Any funding provided by U.S. Government agencies at the federal, state or local level in support of East Texas A&M activities is treated as a grant.
 Government funds are not treated as gifts.
 Additionally, funding from voluntary health organizations or associations, such as the American Cancer Society or American Heart Association, is usually treated as a grant and not a gift.

-What if You’re Not Sure?
+What if I’m Not Sure?

 If the funding’s characteristics may fall within both categories, we must consider the factors in the table below to determine whether the funding is intended as a gift or a grant.
 The presence of any single factor does not represent the condition of a gift or a grant; rather, to determine if a transaction is a gift or a grant, all factors should be considered simultaneously.
-In cases where questions remain as to whether a specific line of external funding constitutes a grant or a gift, ORSP personnel will work with Advancement Office personnel to determine what procedures should apply.
+In cases where questions remain as to whether a specific line of external funding constitutes a grant or a gift, Sponsored Programs personnel will work with Advancement Office personnel to determine what procedures should apply.

 Table of Indicators